maxwillers/Chips_and_Circuits/README.md

     - collisions happen when two units run allong the same path
 - The path cannot go past the chip
     - the chip grid is the size of the outer gate coordinates + 1. so it starts at 0 and ends at max x value +1 and max y value +1.
 The chip always has a height of 7.
+- The path cannot go through gates.
 --------------------------------------------------
 ## Requirements

-The code is written using python 3.
+Project is created with:
+* Python version: 3.9.1
+* Matplotlib library version: 3.4.3
+* Pandas version: 1.3.4

 To succesfully run this code a few packages need to be installed, which are noted in requirements.txt.
 This packages can be downloaded using pip:

 ```
 pip3 install -r requirements.txt